AHamamd150/Conditional_GNN/README.md

-# Conditional_GNN and data to repoduce the results in arxiv:xxx
+# Conditional_GNN and data to repoduce the results in arxiv:2405.16499

-# GNN codes done by Waleed Esmail. waleed.physics@gmail.com